Sigma 17-70mm f/2.8-4 DC Macro OS HSM Contemporary

 The "DC" specification of the lens indicates it was designed to fit the APS-C sensor specifically: Sigma makes the lens available in Canon, Nikon and Sigma body mounts, and shortly the lens will be available in Sony and Pentax mounts.
 Thus, for this particular lens, it will exhibit an effective focal length of 27-112mm (Canon) or 26-105mm (Nikon and others).

-This lens isn't a ''constant'' lens, in that as you increase the focal length, both the minimum and maximum aperture increases.
-The following table reflects the increasing minimums and maximums:
+This lens isn't a ''constant'' lens, in that as you increase the focal length, the maximum aperture size decreases, though the minimum remains the same.
+The following table reflects the decreasing maximum aperture:

 The lens is available now with a petal-shaped lens hood, takes 72mm filters, and retails for around $500.